grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

-There are three options:
+Choose one of three options:

-- Decrease the number of ingester replicas to match the highest number of shards per tenant or
+- Decrease the number of ingester replicas to match the highest number of shards per tenant.
-- Increase the shard size of one or more tenants to match the number of ingester replicas or
+- Increase the shard size of one or more tenants to match the number of ingester replicas.
-- Set the shard size of one or more tenants to `0`; this will shard this tenant's requests across all ingesters.
+- Set the shard size of one or more tenants to `0`; this will shard the given tenant’s requests across all ingesters.

 ### MimirQuerierHasNotScanTheBucket